zeyu42/ousi/docs/index.md

 The word "ousi" means the fibers in the root of lotus in Chinese.
 It is often used as a metaphor of the affection between people.
 The root of lotus may break apart, whereas the affection keeps.
 So I'm using this word to remind us of the links between people.
 I hope SNA researchers will not forget why they initially entered this field.
 It's the people, not the network or anything else.

 Currently, Ousi is not ready for production.
 However, testing it is quite simple.
+Make sure you have `maven` and `nodejs` installed.
 Clone this project, and run `mvn jetty:run`.
 That's all!

 To look into what Ousi can do in depth, see here: [Help](https://leonzhu42.github.io/ousi/help.html).